-9.138 A redevelopment of the Marlands Shopping Centre will maintain and enhance the vibrancy of the northern end of the primary shopping area and enhance connections from the Above Bar shopping street and Civic Centre Road / Portland Terrace, leading to the Asda superstore, Mayflower Quarter, Central Station and Civic Centre.
+A redevelopment of the Marlands Shopping Centre will maintain and enhance the vibrancy of the northern end of the primary shopping area and enhance connections from the Above Bar shopping street and Civic Centre Road / Portland Terrace, leading to the Asda superstore, Mayflower Quarter, Central Station and Civic Centre.

-Policy SI3 (S) - Marlands Shopping Centre and Surrounds 65
+Policy XXX - Marlands Shopping Centre and surrounds64

-- A redevelopment of the Marlands Shopping Centre will enhance the northern end of the primary shopping area, create a landmark and enhance connections between Above Bar and both Portland Terrace and Civic Centre Road as part of wider links between the Central Parks, the primary shopping area and Mayflower Quarter. - 2.
-The following uses will be supported in accordance with policy IN4's approach for the primary shopping area: - a.
-At street level full active public frontages; - b.
-On all floors above street level all main centre and other suitable centre uses. - 3.
-Development will be supported which: - a.
-Creates a landmark on the 'East West' spine strategic link; - b.
-Creates pedestrian streets through the site which connect Above Bar to Portland Terrace, the Civic Centre Road, and surrounding destinations; - c.
-Creates full active public frontages along Above Bar, Civic Centre Road, Ogle Road and the streets through the redevelopment; - d.
-Protects and enhances heritage assets and their setting, based on an understanding of their context, including the Civic Centre, Grade II\ registered Central Parks, and buried archaeological remains, in accordance with policies EN6 and EN7;
+A redevelopment of the Marlands Shopping Centre will enhance the northern end of the primary shopping area, create a landmark and enhance connections between Above Bar and both Portland Terrace and Civic Centre Road as part of wider links between the Central Parks, the primary shopping area and Mayflower Quarter.

+The following uses will be supported in accordance with policy X's approach for the primary shopping area:

+- 1. At street level full active public frontages; - 2.
+On all floors above street level all main centre and other suitable centre uses.

+Development will be supported which:

+- 1. Creates a landmark on the 'East West' spine strategic link; - 2.
+Creates pedestrian streets through the site which connect Above Bar to Portland Terrace, the Civic Centre Road, and surrounding destinations; - 3.
+Creates full active public frontages along Above Bar, Civic Centre Road, Ogle Road and the streets through the redevelopment; - 4.
+Preserves and enhances the setting of the Civic Centre and Grade II registered Central Parks

-Map 13 Marlands Shopping Centre and surrounds
+Map X Marlands Shopping Centre and surrounds

-- 9.139 Development will accord with all plan policies, including: - 9.140 City Centre Approach (policy IN1) the site will contribute to creating high quality development to enhance the city's regional status and distinctive sense of place. - 9.141 Placemaking (policy DE1) the development will achieve a high quality of design to enhance the city centre as a place. - 9.142 Heritage (policies EN6 and EN7) parts of the site lie within the setting of the grade II\ registered parks and grade II\ Civic Centre and campanile.
+City Centre Approach (policy X) - the site will contribute to creating high quality development to enhance the city's regional status and distinctive sense of place.

+Place Making (policy X) - the development will achieve a high quality of design to enhance the city centre as a place.

+Heritage (policy X) - parts of the site lies within the setting of the grade II registered parks and grade II Civic Centre and campanile.
 New development will respect and enhance the settings of these heritage assets.
-There are also locally listed buildings in the area.
-The site lies within an area of archaeological potential, including potential remains associated with the Late Saxon and medieval town, of national significance. - 9.143 Transport, Streets and Spaces (Policies TR1, and DE2) Pedestrian and cycle connections to the site will be enhanced, including the strategic links which pass the site.
-Development will create active frontages to these links. - 9.144 Location of Uses within Centres (policy IN4) the sites are within the primary shopping area, and so at street level full active public frontage uses will be created. - 9.145 Night-time and late-night uses (policy IN6) the area is designated a night-time zone.
+There are also locally listed buildings in XXXX .
+The site lies within an area of archaeological potential, including potential remains associated with the Late Saxon and medieval town, of national significance.

+Transport, Streets and Spaces (Policies x, x, x and x) - Pedestrian and cycle connections to the site will be enhanced, including the strategic links which pass the site.
+Development will create active frontages to these links.

+Location of Uses within Centres (policy X) - the sites are within the primary shopping area, and so at street level active public frontage uses will be created.

+Night time economy (policy X) - area is designated an evening zone.